hayohtee/go-backend-template/README.md

 # go-backend-template
-A templace for creating a Go backend applications
+A template for creating a Go backend applications